-HSAG recommends that the BHO work with the Department to reformat the Attachment A document, including a title page and modification date/version number to ensure that everyone is working with the same document.
+HSAG recommended that the BHO work together with the Department and the other BHOs to reformat the Attachment A document, including a title page and modification date/version number to ensure that everyone is working with the same document.
 The Attachment B document could also be modified.
 The diagnosis codes within this document did not match those covered by State contract.
-The BHO should direct any questions or concerns related to the scope document to the Department.